nbfalcon/ptemplate/README.md

 templates that can contain various files and directories, including yasnippets.
 Such templates ("ptemplates") can even be made intelligent using Emacs Lisp.

-However, ptemplate cannot just automate project creation: templates can also be expanded to existing directories, meaning that things like creating classes could also be automated.
+However, `ptemplate` cannot just automate project creation: templates can also be expanded to existing directories, meaning that things like creating classes could also be automated.

-Official templates are maintained in a [separate repository](https://github.com/nbfalcon/ptemplate-templates.git).
+The official templates are maintained in a [separate repository](https://github.com/nbfalcon/ptemplate-templates.git).

 # Features